Softening of the Hypertriton Transverse Momentum Spectrum in Heavy-Ion Collisions

 In the above, $I_0$ and $K_1$ are the modified Bessel functions with their arguments depending on the transverse mass $m_T=\sqrt{m^2+p_T^2}$, the kinetic freeze-out temperature $T_{\rm kin}$, and the flow rapidity profile $\rho = \tanh^{-1}[(r/R_0)^n\beta_s]$ with $r$ and $R_0$, $\beta_s$, and $n$ being the radial distance in the transverse plane, the transverse radius, the transverse expansion velocity at the surface, and the exponent of the velocity profile, respectively.
-The blast-wave model can be viewed as a simple approximation to the hydrodynamic model used in describing heavy ion collisions.
+The blast-wave model can be viewed as a simple approximation to the hydrodynamic model used in describing heavy-ion collisions.
 The results shown in Fig.~\ref{fig:pt_spectra} for the blast-wave model are obtained by using the fitted kinetic freeze-out temperature ($T_\text{kin}$), flow velocity ($\beta_s$) and exponent ($n$) in Ref.~\cite{ALICE:2019hno}, i.e., 0.090 GeV, 0.907, and 0.735 for 0-10\% centrality, 0.094 GeV, 0.90, and 0.739 for 10-30\% centrality, and 0.105 GeV, 0.88, and 0.828 for 30-50\% centrality.
 For large $m_T$, $f_\text{BL}$ takes the form $f_\text{BL} \propto \text{exp}(-m_T/T_\text{eff})$ with $T_\text{eff}=T_{\rm kin}\sqrt{\frac{1+\langle\beta_T\rangle}{1-\langle\beta_T\rangle}}$ being the effective (blue-shifted) temperature.
 The ratio of the hypertriton to the helium-3 spectrum at large $m_T$ is then given by

-which increases as a function of $p_T$ because the transverse flow drives the heavier hypertriton to higher momentum than the lighter helium-3, and this explains the increasing trend of the blast-wave model results (solid lines) shown in Fig.~\ref{fig:pt_spectra}.
+which increases with increasing $p_T$ because the transverse flow drives the heavier hypertriton to higher momentum than the lighter helium-3, and this explains the increasing trend of the blast-wave model results (solid lines) shown in Fig.~\ref{fig:pt_spectra}.